 Our gallery's exterior features all 11 of NWT's official languages, and is accessible to all.
 The art on the outside is by Yellowknife artist Lianne Plamondon, and the trailer modifications were designed by Peter Gillis of Yellowknife's Guy Architects.

-Yellowknife Artist-Run Community Centre (now a 'centre-less centre') was founded in 2011 by a group a like-minded friends who wanted to see contemporary art thrive in the NWT.
+Yellowknife Artist-Run Community Centre (now a 'centre-less centre') was founded in 2011 by a group of like-minded friends who wanted to see contemporary art thrive in the NWT.

 Over the years, YK ARCC's dedicated volunteers have facilitated unique and dynamic programming (shows, house concerts, workshops, symposiums, public art sculptures, residencies) while facing the challenges of artist-run centres everywhere; (peaks and valleys of funding, etc) and a few challenges particular to the North (prohibitive rental rates, transient population).
 But, ART IS WORK, right?